Skeptics of all sorts believed that the New Testament writings, biblical names, places, and events were phony and invented by the apostles themselves.

 Few New Testament scholars believe that the first generation of Jesus’ followers certainly knew what Jesus looked like and his other personal information, but did not record it.
 The second of the Ten Commandments prohibited creating artwork, idols, or icons that represent living beings or celestial objects.
 The Talmud prohibited the production of images of faces and considered it forbidden.
 Only non-Jews had permission to create images of faces (source: Avodah Zara 43a).

 Jesus was born in Bethlehem, during the reign of Herod the Great (Matthew (2:1)).
 According to the gospels, his mother Mary had a virgin birth and her lineage can be traced back to the house of David.
 Joseph was a corporeal father of Jesus and the gospels describe Joseph as a “tekton” or “carpenter”.
-It is possible that Joseph taught his craft to Jesus while living in Nazareth, a village in a lower Galilee.
+Joseph had a family business and it is possible that he taught Jesus his craft while living in Nazareth, a village in a lower Galilee.

 The typical villages in the first-century Judea contained many mud-brick houses with a courtyard and two rooms – a front public room with an awning, and a private room behind it.
 The houses were quite comfortable and minimalist inside.
 They usually had a flat roof with exterior stairs that were covered by the awning of woven goats’ hair to protect against the sun.
 Very often, the women used this as an extra room for work.